bhundt/findat/README.md

 # FinDat
-Python scripts for retrieving and plotting stock market indicators such assentiments in social media,  Put- / Call-Rations, Volatility-Index, ...
+Python scripts for retrieving and plotting stock market indicators such as sentiments in social media,  Put- / Call-Rations, Volatility-Index, ...

 ## Indices and their meaning
 TOTAL_PCR: total amount of put to calls.
 Rising PCRs can indicate worsening market conditions.